A colonoscopy offers several important benefits:

 Your doctor at GI Partners of Illinois can help you choose the right screening method based on your health needs.

-Before your colonoscopy, it’s important to complete the necessary forms provided and follow preparation guidelines to ensure the procedure goes smoothly.
-Our team will provide detailed instructions on:
+Before your colonoscopy, you should complete the necessary forms and follow the preparation guidelines to help the procedure go smoothly.
+Our team will give you detailed instructions on:

 No, most patients are given a sedative, so you won’t feel any pain.
 You may feel mild discomfort afterward, such as bloating, but it’s temporary.